Five family members die in Nevada crash, teen charged with drunken driving

 The 18-year-old California driver who struck the van was treated and released at University Medical Center in Las Vegas, the spokesman said.
 He was booked into the Clark County Detention Center on suspicion of driving under the influence.

-The crash happened on Interstate 15 about 80 miles northeast of Las Vegas.
+The crash happened on Interstate 15 about 80 miles (129 kms) northeast of Las Vegas.
 The 18-year-old’s Dodge Durango struck the van from behind and both vehicles spun off the road and rolled.

 Five of the occupants of the van were ejected.
 A 23-year-old passenger in the Durango was treated at the hospital and released.